 Introduction

-Controlling the spread of infectious diseases has been an issue for humankind, since the dawn of the modern civilization 1.
-By the end of March 2020 136 countries all around the world have already implemented significant health measures facing the emerging pandemic Coronavirus infectious disease – 2019 (COVID-19) caused by SARS-CoV-2 2.
-Yearning for vaccine development governments focused their efforts in secondary prevention and non-pharmaceutical solutions 3 to reduce the transmission of the virus.
-Most countries adapted similar steps: Isolating suspected people following an exposure to a confirmed case, closure of working places and schools, wearing a face-mask in enclosed spaces and in some cases even large scale quarantines 4.
-The steps taken were determined by the rate of viral spread, yet their effectiveness was strongly associated to citizen's level of cooperation 5.
+Controlling the spread of infectious diseases has been an issue for humankind since the dawn of modern civilization 1.
+By the end of March 2020, 136 countries had implemented significant health measures in the face of the emerging Coronavirus infectious disease – 2019 (COVID-19) pandemic caused by SARS-CoV-2 2.
+While awaiting vaccine development, governments focused their efforts on secondary prevention and non-pharmaceutical solutions 3 to reduce viral transmission.
+Most countries adopted similar measures: Isolating people exposed to a confirmed case, closing workplaces and schools, wearing facemasks in enclosed spaces, and, in some cases, large-scale quarantines 4.
+The severity of the measures taken was determined by the rate of viral spread, and their effectiveness was strongly dependent upon citizen cooperation 5.

-Local interventions aimed to contain the emerging outbreaks by ‘flattening the curve’ and reducing the spread of the pandemic, to allow health systems the capability to handle the increasing burden, in face of increasing demand of resources and intensive care units 6.
-In a retrospect, it is now possible to associate delays and avoidance of non-SARS-CoV-2 medical treatments during the peak of the pandemic to excess deaths and higher mortality rates 7.
-The Centers of Diseases Control and Prevention (CDC) addressed an issue of major decreases in Emergency Department (ED) visits due to chest pain and acute myocardial infarction 8, suggesting that some people could be delaying care for conditions that might result in increased mortality.
+Local interventions aimed to contain the emerging outbreaks by ‘flattening the curve’ and reducing the pandemic spread to allow health systems to handle the increasing burden in the face of increased demand of resources and intensive care units 6.
+In retrospect, we can now associate treatment delays and cancellations of non-SARS-CoV-2 related medical issues during the peak of the pandemic to higher mortality rates 7.
+For example, the Centers of Diseases Control and Prevention (CDC) identified significant decreased Emergency Department (ED) visits due to chest pain and acute myocardial infarction 8, suggesting that some people were delaying care for conditions that might increase mortality.

-During the pandemic, many health systems around the world reported a dramatic decline in rates of admissions due to various medical conditions: respiratory diseases 9 including pneumonias 10, neurological conditions 11,12, gastrointestinal conditions 13 as well as chronic diseases 14.
-While some of the variance in the number of admissions and diagnosis rates could be contributed to avoidance of patients approaching health systems, some could be associated to changes in the spread of seasonal and non-seasonal diseases due to non-pharmaceutical measures taken 15.

-The non-pharmaceutical interventions such as social distancing and universal masking, were associated with global decrease in the incidence of seasonal infectious disease; respiratory diseases, including influenza 16 upper, and lower respiratory diseases of all ages 17,18.
-Strict 'stay-at-home' regimes were also found associated to decrease in rates of food-borne infections and diseases transmitted by close physical contact such as sexually transmitted diseases (STD's) 19.
+During the pandemic, health systems worldwide reported a dramatic decline in admission rates due to various medical conditions such as respiratory diseases 9, including pneumonia 10, neurological 11,12 and gastrointestinal disorders 13, as well as chronic diseases 14.
+While the decreased number of admissions and diagnosis rates can be attributed to patient avoidance of the health systems, they may also be associated with changes in the spread of seasonal and non-seasonal diseases due to non-pharmaceutical measures taken, such as social distancing and mask-wearing 15.
+These interventions were associated with a global decrease in seasonal infectious diseases, respiratory diseases, including influenza 16, upper and lower respiratory diseases in all ages 17,18.
+In addition, strict 'stay-at-home' orders were also associated with a decrease in the rates of food-borne infections and diseases transmitted by close physical contact, such as sexually transmitted diseases (STDs) 19.

-Like many countries, during the early phases of SARS-CoV-2 spreading (March 2020), incidence rates in Israel surged in a short period of time; In less than 30 days from the first confirmed case (February 21, 2020), the doubling period of the disease in Israel was less than 3 days 20, leading the ministry of health to implement restrictive non-pharmaceutical intervention.
-Strict physical restrains implemented on 17 March 2020, and were followed by universal masking in and out-doors (12 April), and two major lockdowns (8 April – 4 May; 17 September -18 October), when Israelis had to remain within 500 meters of their homes.
+Like many countries, during the early phases of the SARS-CoV-2 pandemic (March 2020), incidence rates in Israel surged in a short period.
+In less than 30 days from the first confirmed case (February 21, 2020), the doubling period of the disease in Israel was less than three days 20, leading the Ministry of Health to implement restrictive non-pharmaceutical interventions (NPIs).
+Strict physical restraints were executed on March 17, 2020, and were followed by universal masking requirements inside and outdoors (April 12) and two major lockdowns (April 8 – May 4; September 17 – October 18), when Israelis had to remain within 500 meters of their homes.